dristic/website/_posts/2013-07-23-how-to-redesign-a-website.markdown

 title:  "How to Redesign a Website in a Week With Jekyll"
 date:   2013-07-23 08:44:06
 categories: update
+thumbnail: /assets/thumbnail/2013-07-23-how-to-redesign-a-website.png
 ---

-"I have finally found some free time in my busy day to build a brand new website", said every developer ever.
-Well I am glad I got my required first sentence for this blog out of the way.
+> I have finally found some free time in my busy day to build a brand new website Well I am glad I got my required first sentence for this blog out of the way.
 Now onto bigger and better things!

 I wanted to start this blog and personal website off right.
 One of the first things I did was come up with a list of reasons on why I should start building a brand new site: